-If you are interested in learning more about PoW labour projects or are looking for information regarding a specific project, please contact me.
+If you are interested in learning more about POW labour projects or are looking for information regarding a specific project, please contact me.

 I would be interested in finding out more about the labour camp located in Turtle River park near Atikokan Ontario.
 Also if there were any camps in northwestern Alberta or Northeaster BC